DanielaGSB/angular-github/README.md

 # angular-github
  Github Profiles in AngularJS
 ===============
-A simply Angular.js application to search github profiles (built with a TDD approach).
+A simple Angular.js application to search github profiles (built with a TDD approach).

 Installation
 ------------